timmybytes-contributing/100DaysOfCode/log.md

 **Thoughts:** Getting elements to stay where you want them, especially in relation to responsive design, is a bigger pain than I thought.

 **Link(s) to work:** No new commits today; WIP.

+### Day 3: Monday June 29th, 2020

+**Today's Progress:** More Codecademy practice, discovered [Jen Simmons'](https://labs.jensimmons.com/) hugely inspirational design work and explanations on css grid.

+**Thoughts:** Getting a better understanding on how elements can be manipulated to work within an overall design scheme.

+**Link(s) to work:** No new commits today; WIP.